mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 * `make ios-sanitize-address` runs unit tests from the "CI" scheme with the Address Sanitizer enabled.
 * `make ios-static-analyzer` runs unit tests from the "CI" scheme with the Static Analyzer enabled.

 These commands are run by default on a single Simulator.
-To enable legacy iOS versions and more device types, add `MORE_SIMULATORS=1`.
+To enable legacy iOS versions and more device types, add `MORE_SIMULATORS=YES`.
+Use `IOS_LATEST=YES`, `IOS_11=YES`, etc. to test on specific iOS versions.

+To only run a specific test or class of tests, add `ONLY_TESTING=test/MGLNameOfTestClass/testNameOfTest`.

+To skip a specific test or class of tests, add `SKIP_TESTING=test/MGLNameOfTestClass/testNameOfTest`.

 To run the cross-platform tests in Xcode instead of on the command line: